 Trees and power lines don’t mix

-Trees and vegetation can cause power cuts.
-That’s why it is important to manage them so that they don’t grow too close to power lines.
+Trees and vegetation can interfere with our network and even interrupt electricity supply.
+That’s why it’s important to manage them so that they don’t get too close to power lines.

-Surveying our power lines and working with tree owners in this way has dramatically reduced the number of power outages caused by trees.
-We appreciate the effort that tree owners are making to keep their trees clear of the power lines, your neighbours will too!
+Surveying our lines and notifying tree owners in this way has dramatically reduced the number of power outages attributed to line damage caused by trees.
+With the cooperation of tree owners, our electricity supply has been more resilient and storm response costs have been lowered to the benefit of all consumers.

-If you have any questions please contact our vegetation team on 0800 508 098 or email us at email@example.com
+If you have any questions please contact our vegetation team on 0800 508 098 or email firstname.lastname@example.org